 We had both discussed wanting to be married in the near future.
 With our San Francisco trip coming up in a few months, I knew that would be the perfect location since Michelle is obsessed with Full House.
 She was on a work trip one night, and I stayed up until 5 am researching diamonds and settings to create her ring online.

 She had mentioned to me multiple times that it’s all about the diamond, so I knew I wanted to focus on that aspect most.
-We both got our rings from Blue Nile online and couldn’t be happier with the quality of the diamonds.
+We both got our rings from Blue Nile online and couldn’t be happier with the diamonds’ quality.

 Also, right before the proposal, we were grabbing a casual beer beginning our vacation.
 I must have been acting strange because Michelle asked me why I was acting so weird.
 Nerves are crazy!